Undine Falls

 • Fun Facts: Pronounced (UN deen)

 • Location: Four (4) miles east of Mammoth Hot Springs on the north side of the road.
-There is a large parking lot there and the viewing area is just steps way.
+A large parking lot is there, and the viewing area is just steps away.